, Answering FAQ'sTurboTax Employee

 You are eligible to claim the Lifetime Learning Credit if all of the following requirements are met:

-- You paid qualified education expenses for higher education.
+- You (or your dependent or a third party) paid qualified education expenses for higher education.

 - You paid the education expenses for an eligible student.

-- The eligible student is you, your spouse, or a dependent for which you claim an exemption on your tax return.
+- The eligible student is you, your spouse, or a dependent you claim an exemption for on your tax return.

 Generally, if you paid for qualified education expenses for an academic period beginning in the year or in the first three months of the next year then you are allowed to take the Lifetime Learning Credit.